westpoint-robotics/usma_bhg/README.md

 - sudo apt-get install -y nodejs
 - node --version
 - npm --version
-solves problem of eventemitter2 missing on local computer
+solves problem of eventemitter2 missing on local computer when using the webserver

 ### Solve the nagging error of: Failed to load module "canberra-gtk-module"
 - `sudo apt-get install libcanberra-gtk-module`